Joint Dental Foundation Core Training (JDFCT)

 You apply for JDFCT in the same way you apply for Dental Foundation Training (DFT).

-We’ll release the advert, application form, person specification and applicant guide at 12pm on Friday 12 August 2022 on Oriel.
+We’ll release the advert, application form, person specification and applicant guide at midday on Tuesday 8 August 2023 on Oriel.

-Applications will close at 9am on Friday 9 September 2022.
+Applications will close at midday on Tuesday 5 September 2023.

 To find out about how to apply and the recruitment timeline, visit the Applying for Dental Foundation Training page.